 A yearly meeting that provides information on the chapter, its committees, events and initiatives.
 This event is also a networking forum for members to share ideas with each other and with committee chairs and board members.

-The Annual USGBC-LI Gala provides Long Island's leaders the opportunity to meet like-minded proffesionals who are promoting our sustainable built future!
+The Annual USGBC-LI Award Dinner provides Long Island's leaders the opportunity to meet like-minded proffesionals who are promoting our sustainable built future and honor those who have contributed to this field here on Long Island.

-This quarterly meet and greet attracts individuals from many different industries who share a common interest in healthy and sustainable environments.
+This bi-monthly meet and greet attracts individuals from many different industries who share a common interest in healthy and sustainable environments.

 Long Island’s most popular “green” networking event.
-These bi-monthly educational programs often include a panel discussion, multi-media presentation, networking hor d'oeuvers and drinks!
+These bi-monthly educational programs often include a panel discussion, multi-media presentation, networking hour and breakfast!

 Study Groups & Educational Workshops:

-Study groups help prepare individuals who are seeking the coveted LEED Green Associate, LEED Accredited Professional and LEED Fellow designations.
+Our study groups and educational workshops help prepare individuals who are seeking the coveted LEED Green Associate, LEED Accredited Professional and LEED Fellow designations.
 Workshops educate members on applying their LEED knowledge on variety of disciplines form New Construction, Healthcare and Educational facilities to homes and neighborhood development.

 Community & Resource:

-USGBC-LI offers scholarships to students, informational guidelines and assistance to municipalities, architects, engineers, designers, owners, tenants and residents.
+USGBC-LI offers informational guidelines and assistance to municipalities, architects, engineers, designers, owners, tenants and residents.

 Join Our Committees